edublancas/edublancas.github.io/_resume/resume.md

 *Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

-* Held meetings with our partners for project scoping and updates, communicated data analysis results to people without technical background
+* Held meetings with project partners for scoping and updates, communicated data analysis results to non-technical audience
 * Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
-Engineering a fully automated and reproducible pipeline to ingest new datasets and update the model.
+Engineering an automated and reproducible pipeline to ingest new data and update the model.
 Worked with more than 50GB of data.
 * Designed a predictive model for Infonavit (largest mortgage  provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data

 {% block experience_end %}{% endblock %}